dell-datascience/Data_Analytics/Prosper_Bank_Loan_Data_Exploration/Part_I_exploration.md

 loan_data.drop(columns=drop,inplace=True)
 ```

-Rename list category from numeric to corresponding  string value and rename column name for context
+Rename the list category from numeric to a corresponding  string value and rename the column name for the context

 ```python
 # replace list category from numeric to corresponding